Gastroparesis

 Diabetic gastroparesis

-- Gastric stimulator - Sometimes we actually skip the pyloromyotomy in diabetic gastroparesis, and we put in what we call a gastric stimulator.
-That's this implantable device that helps to stimulate the stomach function and squeezing in order for it to help empty.
+Sometimes we skip the pyloromyotomy in diabetic gastroparesis and put in a gastric stimulator.
+That is an implantable device that helps to stimulate the stomach to empty.

 Idiopathic gastroparesis

-With idiopathic, we usually start with a pyloromyotomy or pyloroplasty, just like we talked about for diabetic gastroparesis, using either an endoscopic or laparoscopic approach.
-We can move on to other techniques after that.
+With idiopathic gastroparesis, we usually start with a pyloromyotomy or pyloroplasty using either an endoscopic or laparoscopic approach.
+We move on to other techniques after that.